Patrick Carpentier: Retirement

 On August 20, 2011, Carpentier announced his retirement shortly before the Nationwide race in Montreal.
 While running fourth, contact with Steven Wallace took him out of the race and he left to a standing ovation from the crowd.

 Despite his retirement, Carpentier stated in January 2012 that he would be willing to compete in the Montreal Nationwide Series race in 2012, to raise money for children's charities.
-After starting 13th, Carpentier finished 29th.
+After starting thirteenth, Carpentier finished 29th.

 In 2013, after spending time trying to avoid racing, Carpentier joined the French-language sports channel RDS, as a colour commentator for their NASCAR broadcasts.
 After retiring from full-time racing in 2008, Patrick said that he “tried other things but I need to be around racing.
 Everything has been very different since I stopped racing and I have been trying to come to grips with it.”
 Prior to this, Carpentier was in the home renovation business, buying and selling real estate in Nevada, where he lived whilst an active racer.
 As the economic downturn hit the Las Vegas region hard and real estate prices started to sag, this made life difficult for him.
 So when RDS offer came along, he took up their offer.

 When in August 2014, the inaugural World Rallycross Championship hit the classic Canadian street venue, Circuit Trois-Rivières, the seventh round of the season.
 Carpentier was the chance to make his rallycross debut with the Volkswagen Marklund Motorsport outfit.
 Despite his lack of experience of Rallycross cars, he raced through the heats, qualifying for the Final.
 At the start of the final, Carpentier slotted his Volkswagen Polo in fourth place behind Timur Timerzyanov.
 He was the first driver to take his joker lap, but spun at the end of the second lap, putting him out of contention for a podium finish.
 By lap four, much to the dismay of the crowd, Carpentier crashed out, leaving him classified sixth overall in the first ever World RX of Canada event.
 The event was won by Petter Solberg, from Anton Marklund.
-Carpentier raced a JRM Racing Mini Countryman in the 2015 World RX of Canada, this time finishing 14th overall and failing to reach the semi-finals.
+Carpentier raced a JRM Racing Mini Countryman in the 2015 World RX of Canada, this time finishing fourteenth overall and failing to reach the semi-finals.

 Carpentier was inducted into the Canadian Motorsport Hall of Fame in 2021.

+Broadcasting career

+Carpentier has become a TV broadcast commentator for motorsports on RDS, the French-language version of TSN.